 the cheese: monterey jack

 As I write this, I am eating one more slice of cheese, simply because it was that good by itself.
-On the hashbrown grilled cheese sandwich, it was great as well.
+On the hash brown grilled cheese, it was great as well.
 Very yummy!

 Also known as Monterey Jack, California Jack, or Sonoma Jack, this buttery, semi-soft cheese was created by 19th century cheese maker David Jacks.
 It can be made from whole, skimmed, or partially skimmed cow’s milk, and its texture and flavor varies with maturity.
 Unaged Jack, ripened from one week to one month, is mild and high in moisture, with excellent melting qualities.
 Aged or dry Jack, ripened for about 10 months, is hard, rich, nutty and fruity.
 It’s most often used as a grating cheese atop pasta and salads…learn more about American cheeses.

-When I was trying to think of a title for this blog, I realized that my good ol’ friend The Daily Spud would probably have loved this grilled cheese sandwich.
-I mean, spuds are the base for all good hashbrowns, right?
+When I was trying to think of a title for this blog, I realized that my good ol’ friend The Daily Spud would probably have loved this grilled cheese.
+I mean, spuds are the base for all good hash browns, right?
 (The old blog title was Spuds Are Great.)